It helps you stand out from your peers and provides you with the opportunity to become influential with greater credibility.

-When you’re over 50, like me, we were not born with computers with our fingertips that would open the magical world of online platforms and access the world.
+Like me, when you’re over 50, we were not born with computers with our fingertips that would open the magical world of online platforms and access the world.

-Those over 50 Personal Branding-It’s essential to be digitally informed whether you are involved in market analysis, customer support or sales.
+Those over 50 Personal Branding-It’s essential to be digitally informed about market analysis, customer support, or sales.

 Resume.io tells consumers that “employers have to be as technical as someone 20 years younger.”
-Prove that by including these skills on your resume, ensuring they are up to date with the latest software and platforms.
+Prove that by including these skills on your resume, ensuring they are updated with the latest software and platforms.

 This included abilities you acquired at lockdown in 2020; The Knowledge Academy research suggested that learning a new technical ability would take as little as ten days!

 Seven of the best online learning tools for over 50 years of age to advance your new career.

 - Udemy is the highest value.
 Udemy allows you to curate your education, especially in the bud, with tens of thousands of hard and soft skills classes.

 - The best for career growth – Learning on LinkedIn.
 The best for career development.
 This e-learning subscription from the website that allows you to search for work will help you know your resume’s “professional skills” section and get your best job.

 - Skillshare is the best for creative people.
 Students come to classes and have a good portfolio of useful projects to add to the latest skills on their resumes.